Home > Become a Notary > How to Become a Louisiana Notary

 Address change within the same parish

-If you change your residential address, mailing address, or both, you have sixty days to notify the Louisiana Secretary of State (R.S. §35:191.3).
-Notify the Louisiana Secretary of State by mail, fax, or online, or send a message via their website.
+If you change your residential address, mailing address, or both, you have sixty days to notify the Louisiana Secretary of State’s Notary Division (R.S.
+35:191.3).
+Notify the Louisiana Secretary of State by mail, fax, or online, or send a message by completing a Contact Form on the secretary’s website.

 To change your parish of residence, you must transfer your commission to the new parish of residence, even if the parish is within a reciprocal group.
 Submit the following to the secretary of state:

-1. A complete application to qualify with a $35 qualifying fee and a $35 commission fee.
+1. A complete Application to Qualify for Appointment as Notary Public with a $35 qualifying fee and a $35 commission fee.

-2. Two completed oaths of office forms, one filed with the secretary of state and another with the clerk of court in your new parish of residency.
+2. Two completed Oath of Office forms, one filed with the secretary of state and another with the clerk of court in your new parish of residency.

-4. Include one of the following: An original or certified copy of a notary surety bond, personal surety bond approved by the parish clerk of court, original notary E&O policy, or a rider for an existing surety bond approved by the parish clerk of court in the amount of $10,000.
+4. An original or certified copy of a notary surety bond or personal surety bond approved by the parish clerk of court, or an original notary E&O policy, or a rider for an existing surety bond approved by the parish clerk of court in the amount of $10,000.
 Attorneys do not have to file a bond or insurance policy.

 How do I change my name on my notary commission in Louisiana?

-3. A completed name change form listing the current commission name, the new name, and the reason for the name change.
+1. A completed Name Change form listing your current commission name, the new name, and the reason for the name change.

 4. A $35 commission fee.

-5. An original or certified copy of a notary surety bond or personal surety bond approved by the parish clerk of court or an errors and omissions policy or rider for an existing surety bond approved by the parish clerk of court in the amount of $10,000 with the new name.
+5. An original or certified copy of a notary surety bond or personal surety bond approved by the parish clerk of court, or an original errors and omissions policy, or a rider for an existing surety bond approved by the parish clerk of court in the amount of $10,000 with the new name.
 Attorneys are exempt from the bond requirement.

 Revised: